I used to get a kick out of businesses with “cash only” signs in the window. I mean, join the 21st century already, right?

 With so many options out there, I can’t provide an all-inclusive analysis.
 But these are the services I’d start with if I had the following small business needs.

-Square lets you turn an iPad into a cash register complete with chip reader and other security features customers expect.
-Now, you can even process transactions while you’re offline which can make life a lot easier for people with mobile businesses.
+Square lets you turn an iPad into a cash register complete with a chip reader and other security features customers expect.
+Now, you can even process transactions while you’re offline, which can make life a lot easier for people with mobile businesses.